trailheadapps/apex-recipes/force-app/main/default/staticresources/documentation/ApexClassUtilities.md

 ### `public static getRelatedClassesFromClassBody(ApexClass klass)`

-Extracts the `@see` annotation from a class' body.
+Extracts the `@see` annotations from a class' body.
 Also demonstrates the use of Regex matchers in Apex.

 #### Parameters